jfqd/certcenter/README.md

 # Certcenter

-Ruby API to order (free domain validated) certificates from Certcenter AG.
+Ruby API to order (free so called AlwaysOnSSL domain validated) certificates from Certcenter AG.

+**WARNING**: Do not use the certificate service from Certcenter AG!
+Unless you are willing to change your code all the time to get it working again, because they change the api without letting you know about it!
+They do not understand that breaking changes need to be done by increasing the api-version!
+And if you tell them, they do not even care about it.You should better use Let’s Encrypt.

 ## Installation